 Geology, BSLAS

-for the degree of Bachelor of Science in Liberal Arts & Sciences Major in Geology (Sciences & Letters)
+for the degree of Bachelor of Science in Liberal Arts & Sciences in Geology (Sciences & Letters)

 The Sciences and Letters Curriculum in Geology (BSLAS), administered by the Department of Geology, is designed for students who want a more flexible course of study than is provided by the Specialized Curriculum in Geology and Geophysics.
 It may be used by those wishing to obtain a more liberal education and/or background in geology for use in fields such as anthropology, business, mineral economics, regional planning, journalism, law, sales, or library and information science.
 It is not intended to prepare a student for graduate work in the geological sciences unless the student selects additional courses in mathematics, chemistry, and physics comparable to those required in the Specialized Geology and Geophysics Curriculum.
 Students must choose from the following: Geology, Earth and Environmental Sciences, or Earth Science Teaching.
 The Earth Science Teaching Concentration is designed for students preparing to teach earth science at the secondary school level.